 Thinking About Getting a Tang Fish?
 Here is What You Need to Know.

-The Tang fish is a popular fish in the hobby, It is easy to see why too, they are very active, many species have bright unique set of colors, they swim throughout the entire aquarium.
+The Tang fish is a popular fish in the hobby.
+It is easy to see why too, they are very active, and many species have a bright, unique set of colors.
+They swim throughout the entire aquarium.
 There are over 75 individual species currently discovered in the ocean today.
 They have a thin, tall profile.
-When you first look at a Tang fish it doesn't look like a fish that you should worry much about.
-Tang aggression doesn’t look so bad, just looks like the Tang just pushes the other fish around with their body.
+When you first look at a Tang fish, it doesn't look like a fish that you should worry much about.
+Tang aggression doesn't look so bad.
+It just seems like the Tang just pushes the other fish around with their body.

-Tang fish are also known as Surgeonfish, “they have are a very particular set of skills, skills that they have acquired over a very long career.
-Skills that make me a nightmare for other fish” the reason they are known as Surgeonfish is due to the scalpel-like spine blade that they have on the base of their tale.
-So in true Bon Qui Qui style, the Tang will look into your eyes and you can only imagine them saying “I will cut you”.
-Tang’s push their body into the object/fish then they swipe their tale cutting them.
-This sharp scalpel-like spine is why Tang’s are also known as Surgeonfish.
-They use this weapon on fish that they want to intimidate or that try to intimidate them, fish showing aggression to them or anything that they feel like could be a treat to them including people.
+Tang fish are also known as Surgeonfish, "they have a very particular set of skills, skills that they have acquired over a very long career.
+Skills that make me a nightmare for other fish" the reason they are known as Surgeonfish is due to the scalpel-like spine blade that they have on the base of their tail.
+So in true Bon Qui Qui style, the Tang will look into your eyes, and you can only imagine them saying, "I will cut you".
+Tang's push their body into the object/fish, then they swipe their tale cutting them.
+This sharp scalpel-like spine is why Tang's are also known as Surgeonfish.
+They use this weapon on fish that they want to intimidate or that try to intimidate them, fish showing aggression to them or anything that they feel like could be a treat to them, including people.

-All Tang fish are aggressive, each of them has their own personality and background.
-Even if you find a Tang that is not aggressive with time they likely to start to show some signs of aggression.
-I guess it's important to talk about why Tang (Surgeonfish) are so aggressive to start with.
-As mentioned before Tangs are a very active fish some are even known to travel miles in a day while in the ocean.
-All this activity comes at a price, Tang’s graze none stop on the live rock and will pick at the surrounding algae.
-Even in the ocean, Tang’s do not like competition, when it comes to food they mean business.
-If a Tang declares an area home it will drive away any competition from the area (including other Tangs).
+All Tang fish are aggressive; each of them have their own personality and background.
+Even if you find a Tang that is not aggressive with time, they likely to start to show some signs of aggression, I guess it's important to talk about why Tang (Surgeonfish) are so aggressive to start with.
+As mentioned before, Tangs are a very active fish; some are even known to travel miles in a day while in the ocean.
+All this activity comes at a price, Tang's graze none stop on the live rock and will pick at the surrounding algae.
+Even in the ocean, Tang's do not like competition.
+When it comes to food, they mean business.
+If a Tang declares an area home, it will drive away any competition from the area (including other Tangs).

-Put yourself in the Tangs fins, imagine you are stuck in your home and can’t leave and every day you get 2 sandwiches, one in the morning and one in the afternoon.
-You wake up and now you have another person in the home, your like, great, company.
+Put yourself in the Tangs fins, imagine you are stuck in your home and can't leave, and every day you get two sandwiches, one in the morning and one in the afternoon.
+You wake up, and now you have another person in the home, your like, great, company.
 But when the sandwiches come, you still only got two sandwiches, one breakfast and one in the afternoon.
 You have to share.
-What happens if a third person is added to the house and you still get the same amount of food or four or more people.
+What happens if a third person is added to the house, and you still get the same amount of food or four or more people.
 This is how a Tang feels only in their case, the rocks are their sandwiches, how that is where the algae that they graze off of grows.

-My son was a little over a year old when Dorry (my Blue Hippo Tang) for some reason decided to jump out of my tank.
-I was in my office, my wife was in the kitchen and my son was in the living room when it happened.
+My son was a little over a year old when Dorry (my Blue Hippo Tang), for some reason, decided to jump out of my tank.
+I was in my office, my wife was in the kitchen, and my son was in the living room when it happened.
 Seeing the fish flopping on the ground, my son wanted to help and get it back in the tank.
 When he got close to it, it flopped and landed on his foot and sliced his toes.
 He screamed, my wife and I rushed to the living room, my wife races to my son, seeing he was being attended to I focused on the flopping Tang that was on the ground.
 I did not realize it until after I got the Tang back in the tank that my son's toes were bleeding.
 We asked what happened and he explained it and said that the fish hurt him when he was trying to help him.
-My son is now 6 years old and every time he sees a Hippo Tang he tells everyone about that day, and then he ends the story with Dorry is a mean fish.
+My son is now six years old, and every time he sees a Hippo Tang, he tells everyone about that day, and then he ends the story with Dorry is a mean fish.

 Tips that could help keep a Tang's aggression down.